Ice dance: Clothing

 The clothing worn by ice dancers at all international competitions must be "modest, dignified and appropriate for athletic competition—not garish or theatrical in design".
 Rules about clothing tend to be more strict in ice dance; Juliet Newcomer from U.S. Figure Skating has speculated limits in the kind of costumes ice dancers chose were pushed farther during the 1990s and early 2000s than in the other disciplines, resulting in stricter rules.
 Clothing can, however, reflect the character of ice dancers' chosen music.
 Their costumes must not "give the effect of excessive nudity inappropriate for the discipline".

 All men must wear trousers.
-Female ice dancers must wear skirts.
+Female ice dancers must wear skirts or trousers.
 Accessories and props on the costumes of both dancers are not allowed.
 The decorations on costumes must be "non-detachable"; judges can deduct one point per program if part of the competitors' costumes or decorations fall on the ice.
 If there is a costume or prop violation, the judges can deduct one point per program.
 Judges penalize ice dance teams with a deduction to their scores if these guidelines are not followed, although exceptions to these clothing and costume restrictions may be announced by the ISU.
 Costume deductions, however, are rare.
 According to Newcomer, by the time skaters get to a national or world championship, they have received enough feedback about their costumes and are no longer willing to risk losing points.